How to Play

 Actions

-• Build: if you have a technology you can build the asset.
-Currently you only can only build one copy of a thing per turn, but you can build multiple things as long as they are different.
+• Build: if you have a technology you can build its asset.
+You can only build one copy of a thing per turn, but you can build multiple different things in the same turn.

-• Launch: if you have a payload (aka satellite) and an appropriate rocket, can launch them into orbit.
+• Launch: if you have a payload (satellite) and an appropriate rocket, you can launch the satellite into orbit.

-• Operating Satellites -- the hidden action: when you launch a satellite, it is automatically operated for you which brings in revenue.
+• Operating Satellites — the hidden action: when you launch a satellite, it is automatically operated for you and generates revenue each turn as long as it is operational and you have sufficient ground support.

 Money